 As of the EM1, the GTO Programme's RTL can contain up to 50 targets.
 All other targets are unreserved and open for GO proposals.
 However, some special cases may apply (e.g., if the target is already part of an active GTO programme but unreserved; or if a target is part of an active GO programme).
-Please carefully consult the Policies & Procedures document for AO-4 for these cases, and consult with the ESA PS (cheops-support@cosmos.esa.int) if you have any questions.
+Please carefully consult the Policies & Procedures document and consult with the ESA PS (cheops-support@cosmos.esa.int) if you have any questions.